Dr Jonathan Ellis

 - Research group

 I welcome applications from potential PhD students in all areas of my research interests, particularly American and British poetry of the modern and contemporary periods and the art of letter writing and its relationship to other literary genres.
-I am currently the primary supervisor to three PhD students, on Elizabeth Bishop, film noir, and the influence of Annie Hall on contemporary cinema.
+I am currently co- or primary supervisor to three PhD students, on Elizabeth Bishop, John Burnside, and a collection of poetry drawing on Gothic literature and Scottish poetry.

 - Teaching activities